 - Thwomp Ruins from Mario Kart 8.
 Overlaps with Ruins for Ruins' Sake, since it's not clear what the Thwomps are doing there in the first place.

 - Deadfall Adventures has three (of a reputed seven), each featuring several means of being chopped up, crushed, impaled or roasted.
 Oh, and mummies.
 Lots of mummies.

 - Plants vs. Zombies 2: It's About Time features the Lost City's appropriately named Challenge Zone Temple of Bloom.

-- In Western Animation/Ben10 the Tennysons race against the Forever Knights in retrieving an ancient sword in a Mayan temple, filled with booby traps, and guarded by a Mayan Death God.
+- In Ben 10 the Tennysons race against the Forever Knights in retrieving an ancient sword in a Mayan temple, filled with booby traps, and guarded by a Mayan Death God.